 The Prediction field uses Zoho's Artificial Intelligence (AI) to predict the value of a field in your form.
 It analyzes the data in your form, then uses machine learning to create a model that's capable of predicting a field value for all future records

 Imagine that you've built an order management app using Creator, and you want to share the expected delivery date with your customers.
-From experience, you know that the time it takes for an order to be delivered is influenced by factors such as the type of product being ordered (a refrigerator may take more time than a TV to be delivered), the number of units being ordered (quantity), who the delivery partner is (some partners would be prompt, some may be delaying a little intermittently).
+From experience, you know that the time it takes for an order to be delivered is influenced by factors such as the type of product being ordered (a refrigerator may take more time than a TV to be delivered), the number of units being ordered (quantity), who the delivery partner is (some partners would be prompt, some may be delayed a little intermittently).
 Here's how you would use the prediction field in this case:

 - Identify what data point you want to predict.
-Since you want to estimate the expected delivery date, the prediction's target is "Delivery Date", which is the field that stores the actual date orders are delivered
+Since you want to estimate the expected delivery date, the prediction's base is "Delivery Date", which is the field that stores the actual date orders are delivered

 - Ensure that your "Orders" form has as many records as possible.
 You can have the AI use all the records in that form, or set a criteria to define the records that are to be used for training the model.